Kidney disease can be a difficult thing to live with, but the right juices can help you manage your condition.

 To ensure that these drinks are healthy for those with kidney problems, it's important to look at the ingredients carefully and choose recipes that are low in added sugars and salts.

-Water intake should also be monitored, so making sure that fruit combinations are balanced and using smoothie recipes that include rice milk or almond milk instead of dairy products can help avoid the high potassium content of cow milk.
+Water intake should also be monitored, so making sure that fruit combinations are balanced and using smoothie recipes that include rice milk or almond milk (almond milk phosphorus) instead of dairy products can help avoid the high potassium content of cow milk.

 The benefits of drinking green juices or smoothies on a regular basis are numerous - they give our bodies the nutrition we need while being delicious!
 It's important to make sure any recipes chosen are tailored towards people with impaired kidney function in order to maximize gains while avoiding potential risks associated with this condition.